dylanwozny/mountain_site/Readme.txt

 1. add rules to image upload.
 Restrict width and height so it fits correctly DONE ?

-4. clean up search, and add to query functions.
-Also style
 5. add filter options to mtn ribbon front-page
 6. Restore pagenation functionality on page view
 7. navbar dash does not work on edit page